-- Operational risk (the risk of loss resulting from errors in the processing of transactions, a breakdown in the control environment or errors or failures in systems) - Reputational risk (the risk of damage to the reputation of the organisation due to the nature of the investment or loss in value of the investment - particularly important for Government and widely owned organisations) - Social and environmental risk (the risk associated with failing to meet ethical, social and environmental expectations that generate a loss of business value through stakeholder activism and perceptions of the organisation's misalignment of its business to the broader societal values).
+- Operational risk the risk of loss resulting from errors in the processing of transactions, a breakdown in the control environment or errors or failures in systems - Reputational risk the risk of damage to the reputation of the organization due to the nature of the investment or loss in value of the investment (particularly important for Government and widely owned organizations) - Social and environmental risk the risk associated with failing to meet ethical, social and environmental expectations that generate a loss of business value through stakeholder activism and perceptions of the organization's misalignment of its business with broader societal values

-Financial risk management arrangements would typically comprise a range of tools for risk measurement and analysis that are commensurate with the investments of the organisation.
-One very good example of this is the use of stress testing and scenario analysis, which can assist the organisation to identify and assess potential risk exposures that may threaten the likelihood of achieving investment objectives.
-Stress testing should be a forwardlooking assessment of possible risk factors.
-Importantly, the outputs from stress testing should enable directors to make informed decisions on the management of the portfolio to enhance returns and reduce financial risk.
+Financial risk management arrangements would typically comprise a range of tools for risk measurement and analysis that are commensurate with the investments of the organization.
+One very good example of this is the use of stress testing and scenario analysis, which can assist the organization to identify and assess potential risk exposures that may threaten the likelihood of achieving investment objectives.
+Stress testing should be a forward-looking assessment of possible risk factors.
+Importantly, the outputs from stress testing should enable Directors to make informed decisions on the management of the portfolio to enhance returns and reduce financial risk.